12.3. Polymorphism In Depth

 };

 Making functions virtual.
 The virtual keyword is the last ingredient in the polymorphic recipe.
-Once all of the other requirements are in place, making a function virtual in the superclass switches on or enables polymorphism.
-Note that once a function is made virtual in the superclass (Shape) that all overridden versions of the function in the subclasses are automatically virtual, making the "virtual" keyword optional in the subclasses (Circle, Rectangle, and Triangle).
+Once all the other requirements are in place, making a function virtual in the superclass switches on or enables polymorphism.
+Note that once a function is made virtual in the superclass (Shape), all overridden versions of the function in the subclasses are automatically virtual, making the "virtual" keyword optional in the subclasses (Circle, Rectangle, and Triangle).

 The introduction of the Shape class, along with upcasting, allows us to simplify the code from the previous version of the shape drawing problem.
 The previous version required three separate variables, one for each kind of shape that the program can create and draw.
-Furthermore, if we added a new shape, an Ellipse for example, the new shape would require adding a new variable to the program.
+Furthermore, if we added a new shape, an Ellipse, for example, the new shape would require adding a new variable to the program.
 Using inheritance and upcasting, we can have a Shape pointer variable that can point to any shape, including shapes that we create in the future.

 cout << "C:\tCircle" << endl;